bittorf/measure_time-to-first-byte_TTFB/README.md

 # Question:

+when measuring the time for a http-answer of a remote appserver:

-_how much time does my application server need from
+_how much internal time does my application server need from
  getting the request till outputting the first answer
  byte, regardless of the network conditions?_